NVIDIA/NeMo-Framework-Launcher/README.md

 | SD v1.2     | 512        | 859                 | openai/clip-vit-large-patch14 | 32                 | 8192                          | FP16      | O1        | 218M                  | Resolution >= 512x512   | 1.23B                  |
 | SD v1.5     | 512        | 859                 | openai/clip-vit-large-patch14 | 32                 | 8192                          | FP16      | O1        | 218M                  | Resolution >= 512x512   | 1.32B                  |

-For SD v2.0 base, the text conditioning model is replaced with OpenCLIP-ViT/H. Training stages are similar to the original configuration, which contain pretraining with 256x256 resolution and follow by finetuing with 512x512 resolution.
+For SD v2.0 base, the text conditioning model is replaced with OpenCLIP-ViT/H. Training stages are similar to the original configuration, which contain pretraining with 256x256 resolution and followed by finetuing with 512x512 resolution.
 We can use the datasets recommended in the Huggingface model cards to reproduce the result of SD v2.0 base.

 | Stage       | Resolution | Unet model size (M) | Text conditioning model       | Batch Size per GPU | Accumulated Global Batch Size | Precision | AMP Level | Effective Dataset size| Dataset Filtering       | Total Training Samples Seen  |
 |-------------|------------|---------------------|-------------------------------|--------------------|-------------------------------|-----------|-----------|-----------------------|-------------------------|------------------------|